BigMuzzy/ugv_ws_pi/src/ugv_main/webrtc_ros2_bridge/README.md

 - `geometry_msgs`
 - `std_msgs`

+## Session Recovery and Reliability

+The bridge includes comprehensive session recovery mechanisms to handle network issues and maintain reliable connections:

+### Automatic Session Recovery

+When the WebRTC connection fails, the system automatically:

+1. **Detects failures** via connection state monitoring
+2. **Stops the robot** immediately to prevent runaway behavior
+3. **Creates a new SFU session** with Cloudflare
+4. **Re-establishes the WebRTC connection**
+5. **Updates the Fleet Worker** with the new session ID

+### Proactive Health Monitoring

+A background health monitor checks every 10 seconds:
+- Peer connection state
+- ICE connection state
+- Duration of degraded states

+If the connection is degraded for more than 15 seconds (before Cloudflare's 30-second timeout), recovery is triggered proactively.

+### Exponential Backoff

+To handle persistent network issues gracefully:
+- 1st recovery attempt: 2 seconds delay
+- 2nd attempt: 4 seconds delay
+- 3rd attempt: 8 seconds delay
+- Max delay: 30 seconds
+- Counter resets after 5 minutes of stable connection

+### Session Validation

+After recovery, the system:
+- Waits 5 seconds for connection to stabilize
+- Validates the peer connection reached 'connected' state
+- Logs warnings if connection is unstable
+- Will re-trigger recovery if needed

+### What This Means for You

+- **Transient network issues**: Robot automatically recovers within 15-20 seconds
+- **Extended outages**: System keeps retrying with increasing delays until network is restored
+- **Operator reconnection**: Always connect to a fresh, valid session (no stale session IDs)
+- **Safety**: Robot always stops on connection loss to prevent runaway

 ## Troubleshooting

 ### Video not showing
 - Check camera permissions: `ls -la /dev/video0`
 - Verify camera works: `ffplay /dev/video0`
 - Check SFU connection logs for errors
+- Look for "Session recovery" messages indicating connection issues

 ### Commands not received
 - Verify DataChannel shows "open" state on both sides
 - Check that negotiated IDs match (logged on both sides)
 - Ensure Fleet Worker signaling completed
+- Check for connection state warnings in logs

 ### Robot not appearing in list
 - Check WebSocket connection to Fleet Worker
 - Verify KV entry exists (use Wrangler dashboard)
 - Check robot is sending status with `sfuSessionId`
+- Ensure connection state is healthy (not 'disconnected' or 'failed')

+### Frequent session recovery
+- Check network stability between robot and internet
+- Look for patterns in recovery timing (every 30s suggests Cloudflare timeout)
+- Verify STUN server is reachable: `stun.cloudflare.com:3478`
+- Check for NAT/firewall issues blocking UDP traffic

+### Recovery not working
+- Check logs for "Session recovery failed" messages
+- Verify Cloudflare credentials are still valid
+- Ensure `/api/calls/sessions/new` endpoint is accessible
+- Check for API rate limiting errors

 ## References